How To Get a Background Check From the Police in 2023

 A rap sheet is different from a criminal record in that a rap sheet is confidential.
 The official criminal data on one’s account and the fact it may have active warrants makes it to where it must be kept private.
 The rap sheet may also contain information on an entire person’s record, while the criminal record is only for the last seven years.

 The only employers who can view a rap sheet are governmental agencies.
 Other businesses can still obtain a criminal record that displays all the arrests and convictions a person holds.
 It is not going to be as thorough as a rap sheet, nor is it going to include any active warrants.
-[4] But the review process is still critical for finding details on a person for hire.
+However, the review process is still critical for finding details on a person for hire.

 Can Records Be Removed From a Background Check From the Police?